Injury Attorneys | Restoring LivesTM

-One of the most serious injuries someone could face after a blow to the head or whiplash is a traumatic brain injury, but there is good news for Indiana residents and others as a new test may be able to help physicians better treat patients with TBIs.
+One of the most serious injuries someone could face after a blow to the head or whiplash is a traumatic brain injury (TBI), but there is good news for Indiana residents and others: a new test may be able to help physicians better treat patients with TBIs.
 The results of a study published in the Journal of Neurotrauma might help physicians in emergency rooms diagnose and judge the severity of TBIs.

 When a possible TBI is caused by something like a car accident or a fall, physicians typically order a CT scan to check for brain bleeding, which can occur when a TBI causes damaged brain cells.
 However, a TBI might take place even without brain bleeding.
 This new test is needed because some patients can be sent home if a scan shows no bleeding in the brain even though they have a TBI.

 Physicians measured three proteins thought to play a role in brain cell activity in 150 patients without TBIs and more than 300 patients with TBIs.
 They found that the levels of a protein called brain-derived neurotrophic factor could indicate a TBI and its severity when taking a blood test within 24 hours of a head injury.
 Compared to someone healthy with 60 BDNF nanograms per milliliter, patients suffering from a brain injury had 20 nanograms per milliliter or less.
 Those with severe brain injuries had as little as four nanograms per milliliter, and these patients still experienced symptoms of a TBI six months later.

 This test could help physicians treat those with a TBI better, which is good news for the many Americans who suffer brain injuries.